node-red/cookbook.nodered.org/http/post-raw-data-to-a-flow.md

 ### Discussion

-When the <code class="node">HTTP In</code> node receives a request with the `Content-Type` header set to `text/plain` it makes the body of the available as `msg.payload`:
+When the <code class="node">HTTP In</code> node receives a request with the `Content-Type` header set to `text/plain` it makes the body available as `msg.payload`:

 ~~~javascript
 var name = msg.payload;